Sasha’s Acute Myeloid Leukemia Story

 I had absolutely no idea what to do, and if I could tell myself when I was younger to do it a lot sooner, I would have.
 But it doesn’t matter when you do it, as long as you do it.

 Look for other people out there and reach out and say, “Hey, I have the same type of cancer.”
-Or even if you have cancer in general, it doesn’t matter what kind.
+Even if you have cancer in general, it doesn’t matter what kind.
 “What’s your advice?
 What do you think that I should do?
 How do you cope with it?”

 Talking to others about similar situations who have been through the same thing or something similar is so much relief off your shoulder and off your chest.
 Just know that you’re not alone in this, and that’s something that I would definitely say.

 Do it from the beginning.
-I looked up patients stories and there’s people out there with leukemia who have shared their stories on YouTube, and it’s just like talking to a friend, it’s like talking to someone who knows what you’re going through, that isn’t going to judge you or isn’t going to give you that, wow I’m really sorry that must suck, can’t relate sort-of vibe or situation.
+I looked up patients’ stories, and there’s people out there with leukemia who have shared their stories on YouTube.
+It’s just like talking to a friend.
+It’s like talking to someone who knows what you’re going through, that isn’t going to judge you or isn’t going to give you that “wow, I’m really sorry, that must suck, can’t relate” vibe or situation.

-Go out there, get the help that you need and deserve and think about your wellbeing first.
+Go out there and get the help that you need and deserve and think about your well-being first.

 Inspired by Sasha's story?

 Acute Myeloid Leukemia Stories